 - Speech and language disorders, known as dysarthria

 - Emergency delivery with forceps, vacuum extraction, or emergency C-section

 - Your child required resuscitation (CPR) after birth (your child may have been born appearing bluish)

 - Following delivery, your child was transferred to a different hospital, or spent time in the NICU

 - Your child had seizures immediately or shortly after birth

-- Your child required special testing after birth, such as an MRI, or brain sac
+- Your child required special testing after birth, such as an MRI, or brain scan

 - Your child required oxygen to facilitate breathing after birth

 What is the Strongest Defense Against Negligence By a Doctor?